Using Google Scholar will limit your search of the web to scholarly materials and help you to avoid commercial and unreliable sources.

 To analyze the case you'll need to use a variety of sources.

+a.
 Dictionaries/Reference -- Use correct terms!
 Check theories and definitions.

 b.
 Articles -- Search for articles in scholarly journals that discuss and analyze the case.